Gon-Namprasertkul/stupidOS-development/README.md

 # stupidOS-development
-This is an official development version of stupidOS
+This is an official source code of stupidOS development version

 #requirement